Random Access Memory(RAM)

 Is there any difference between a phone’s RAM and a computer’s RAM?

 Yes, there is a difference between both RAMS.
-The computer or laptop have more sockets for holding RAM chips, This allows easy upgrading and replacement.
+The computer or laptop have more sockets for holding RAM chips, This allows for easy upgrading and replacement.
 But the physical size of computer RAM is more as compear to mobile, For technical reasons, phone RAM is normally connected to the motherboard or even on top of the phone’s CPU, Because of that, you can upgrade a RAM in the mobile phone.
 Another main difference between those RAM is mobile RAM consume less power than computer RAM.

 I hope you get all the information about RAM, Types of RAM, How RAM works? and How much RAM we really Need?
 If you have any question related to RAM please comment Below.